caproto/caproto/doc/source/index.rst

 .. code-block:: bash

-   python3 -m pip install caproto
+   python3 -m pip install -U caproto

 In one terminal, start an EPICS Input-Output Controller (IOC), which is a server.